D3rise/teleflood/README.md

 # ⚠ Achtung

 **This bot is used in purposes that are prehibited by Telegram terms of usage.
-Using this may result in banning your account(s) without ability to recovery it.**
+Using this may result in banning your account(s) without ability to recover it.**

 ## Contents